aosabook/500lines/dagoba/chapter.md

 [footnote1]
   Notice that we're modeling edges as a pair of vertices.
 Also notice that those pairs are ordered, because we're using arrays.
 That means we're modeling a *directed graph*, where every edge has a starting vertex and an ending vertex.
 Our "dots and lines" visual model becomes a "dots and arrows" model instead.
   This adds complexity to our model, because we have to keep track of the direction of edges, but it also allows us to ask more interesting questions, like "which vertices point to vertex 3?" or "which vertex has the most outgoing edges?".
-  If we need to model an undirected graph, we can simply double each edge in our directed graph.
+  If we need to model an undirected graph, we could add a reversed edge for each existing edge in our directed graph.
 It can be cumbersome to go the other direction, and simulate a directed graph from an undirected one.
 Can you think of a way to do it?

 ## Build a better graph